solidi/learning-notes/interviews/technical-knowledge.md

 32. "Feedback is a gift.
 It is up to you to act on it."
 33. "The principle of least privilege."
 34. "Paint the picture of done."
+35. "The only way to go fast is to go well."

 ## What is a database index?